 For years I have looked forward to our times of praise and worship during our Sunday services.
-But lately I have begun to wonder.
+But have lately begun to wonder.
 What is it we really do?
 Certainly, whether accompanied by organ, piano, or various instruments, we have enjoyed a time of praise, but how does that differ from worship?
 I finally ended my reflection on two questions, "What is the difference between praise and worship?" and "What is Worship?"
 Now I just needed answers.

-In John's gospel Jesus tells us that the Father seeks people who will worship him in spirit and in truth.
+In John's gospel, Jesus tells us that the Father seeks people who will worship him in spirit and in truth.

 But an hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for such people the Father seeks to be His worshipers.
 God is spirit, and those who worship Him must worship in spirit and truth.
 John 4:23-24

-Worship, seems by this to be one of the most important services we can give to God and only to God, as we read so often in the Bible.
-Before we define worship, let's understand praise.
+Worship seems by this to be one of the most important services we can give to God and only to God, as we read so often in the Bible.
+Before we define worship, let's understand ‘praise.'

 What is praise?
 This is the one term we are familiar with.
 It involves vocalizing and extolling the merits of a person, or God, in word and/or in song.
 We can and should praise those around us when an occasion warrants, since doing so a commendable act, but this is not so of worship.
 Worship belongs to God alone.